ImgBotApp/InternetNL/detail/mail/auth/dmarc/verdict/bad_en.md

-Your domain has a DMARC record.
+Your domain does *not* have a DMARC record.